 Panoramic continues to invest time and effort in progressing the way we measure and communicate our sustainability endeavours.

-As well as meeting the information needs of our stakeholders, we now aim to use the reporting process to achieve broader internal engagement and alignment around sustainability.
+As well as meeting the information needs of our stakeholders, we also use this reporting process to achieve broader internal engagement and alignment around sustainability.
 This approach aims to produce a Sustainability Report that speaks to all our stakeholders, and helps to direct and integrate our efforts around sustainability within the business.

 Panoramic uses the information gathered to provide certain disclosures presented within this report and to assist in identifying issues that require improvement within the business.
 Subsequently, the Sustainability Reporting process has become one of the mechanisms used for developing goals that we strive to achieve across various sectors of the business.
 Ultimately, this will improve the way we report our sustainability performance and accountability to our stakeholders.